antronerds/r2-tutorials/original/R2Tutorials.md

     dataset that is not available in R2.
 Especially for this reason we have made a user defined version within R2, where you can paste your cohort into R2 and run the procedure.
-To initiate such a user defined kaplanscan, select the ‘Kaplan Meier’ &gt; ‘Kaplan Meier by user provide data’ option from the left hand menu.
+To initiate such a user defined kaplanscan, select the ï¿½Kaplan Meierï¿½ &gt; ï¿½Kaplan Meier by user provide dataï¿½ option from the left hand menu.
     [![](_static/images/Kaplanscan_userdefined_1a.png)**Figure
     9: Kaplanscan with user defined
     data**](Image:Image:kaplanscan_userdefined_1a.png)